Visperi/GlasnostBot/README.md

 - Support messages over length of 2000 characters
 - Support attachments in messages
     - In edited messages support attachment deletion(?)
+- Update referenced message timestamps in database for LRU-like behavior on not-referenced messages

 ## Images